qwerty286/javaee.example/README.md

 for adding table:

-CREATE DATABASE IF NOT EXISTS `javaee` DEFAULT CHARACTER SET latin1 COLLATE latin1_swedish_ci;
+CREATE DATABASE IF NOT EXISTS "javaee" DEFAULT CHARACTER SET latin1 COLLATE latin1_swedish_ci;

 USE `javaee`;